rdavisau/sg-unpack/README.md

 ```

 ### Issues

+###### Compression
+There is evidence around the internet and structures in the file format that suggest the mpk format might also support storing compressed file content.
+None of the provided inputs appear to contain compressed contents so there is nothing built to handle this.

+###### Errors

 Error handling is minimal to non-existent :smile: If you have any problems, open an issue and depending on the nature of the error I might take a look.
 That said, I wrote this on the request of a friend so it's mostly provided here on an 'as-is' basis :shipit: